korest/korest.github.io/_posts/2018-10-21-serverless-in-action-part-1.md

 ----
 The last but not least lambda function is `authorization`.
 It is implemented as API Gateway custom `authorizer`.
-It validates the provided token and returns generated the policy to allow or deny access to the resource, but for simplicity, we won't have different scopes and it always either `allow` or `401`.
+It validates the provided token and returns generated policy to allow or deny access to the resource, but for simplicity, we won't have different scopes and it always either `allow` or `401`.

 JWT token is parsed at first with the same [jwt-go](https://github.com/dgrijalva/jwt-go) library as above:
 ~~~ go